 In the mid-90’s, the company went through the largest renovation in their history and invested in new equipment, new offices, and production area.
 The sales of Harmony products went global with products in over 25 countries worldwide.
 The RV products were later discontinued.
 Product lines have since remained focused on the customer demand for recycling and environmental-friendly products, such as the stationary compactors, indoor packers, Smart-Packs, horizontal balers, and more.
 The GPI name was later discontinued and all products were marketed under Harmony Enterprises.

-Today, Harmony Enterprises earns 30% of its business from international sales from over 70 countries.
+Today, Harmony Enterprises earns 30% of its business from international sales from over 70 countries including Canada, Europe, Asia, Australia and more.
 Their sales are from brands big and small, such as Albertsons, Safeway, Walgreen’s, Best Buy, Buffalo Wild Wings, McDonald’s, Taco Bell, and more.
 To continue expansions internationally, Harmony purchased Cypress Environment located in Toulouse, France, in order to provide top-notch sales and technical support to the European market.
 This is the first company to be part of the Harmony Europe division of Harmony Enterprises.